ktsn/vuex-smart-module/README.md

 ## Features

-- Completely type safe when use with TypeScript without redundancy.
+- Completely type safe when used with TypeScript without redundancy.
 - Provide a smart way to use modules.
 - Canonical Vuex-like API interface as possible.